-My functional pots are canvasses for richly coloured glazes.
+My pots are both useful and decorative and they are canvasses for richly coloured stoneware glazes.
+I work mostly in stoneware clay and throw fine, functional pieces, fired to 1300ºC in a gas kiln, and I also hand build larger pieces.
+Shape is important, but experimenting with glaze materials and metal oxides, and firing at high temperatures is a passion!
 I've been making pottery and teaching for fifty years, exhibiting around the country.
-I work mostly in stoneware clay and throw fine, functional pieces, fired to 1300ºC in a gas kiln, and I also hand build larger pieces.
-Shape is important, but experimenting with glaze materials and metal oxides, and firing at high temperatures is constantly fascinating.
 Coming from South Africa, where colours and pattern is vibrant, I like painting glazes, with free bold brush strokes, in layers which melt together, to produce unusual combinations, making each pot unique and keeping the excitement alive.

 I trained and worked as an industrial designer, and engineering draftswomen before I came to England to study ceramics at the Royal College of Art.
 My first studio was a shared space in the East end of London and then I moved to Waterstock in the 70's to build a studio and have a family.